okami101/vuetify-admin/packages/docs/guide/crud/layout.md

 :::tip OPTIONAL
 You can totally replace the layout component by your own if you need total personalization !

-In this case you'll need to use at least the below [VaMessages](#vamessages) component in order to have all toaster notifications and confirmation dialogs.
+In this case you'll need to use at least the below [`VaMessages`](#messages) component in order to have all toaster notifications and confirmation dialogs.
 :::

 :::tip LINKS
 See [below section](#links).
 :::

-### VaAppBar
+### App bar

 |> docgen app-bar